aarich/photos-site/README.md

 # Simple Photo Gallery in React + Apache Http Server

-This was originally built for [photos.mrarich.com](https://photos.mrarich.com), but it's probably reusable?
+This was built for [photos.mrarich.com](https://photos.mrarich.com), but it's probably reusable?
 At least as a starting point?

 ## Features